USEPA/useeior/format_specs/model.md

 ## Notes

- A _sector_ is either a commodity or industry, depending on the [model CommoditybyIndustry type](https://github.com/USEPA/useeior/blob/master/format_specs/ModelSpecifications.md#model-specifications).
+ A _sector_ is either a commodity or industry, depending on the [model CommodityorIndustry Type](https://github.com/USEPA/useeior/blob/master/format_specs/ModelSpecifications.md#model-specifications).
 The _sector_ will be synononmous for that same CommoditybyIndustry type for all tables in a given model in which _sector_ is used.

 ## Model
 | Item | Data Structure | Category | Description |